karlhorky/blog/_posts/unblocking-students-one-papercut-at-a-time.md

 experienced engineers, including promoting getting involved in open source.

-As part of the curricula work, we maintain some of our own open source projects:
+As part of this work, we maintain some of our own open source
+projects:

 - [Preflight](https://github.com/upleveled/preflight): command
   line interface for students to check their code quality